Prime541/webmon/README.md

 # Webmon
-Webmon is a website availability monitoring tool, populating to a database, via a Kafka.
+Webmon is a website availability monitoring tool, populating a database, via a Kafka.

 ## Description

 *Webmon* is a website availability monitoring tool.
 It pushes results to an PostgreSQL database.
 It also uses a Kafa topic in the middle to decouple to collection of the data and the storage of the metrics.

 It tries to access the listed list of websites on a regular basis.
-It matches the content of the response against a regular expression dedicate to each website.
+It matches the content of the responses against a regular expression dedicate to each website.
-Then it stored data in two steps:
+Then it stores data in two steps:
 1. it pushes events to a Kafka topic, as a serialized JSON

 ```
-b'{"rsp_tm": 42000, "status": 200, "url": "https://google.com", "check": true, "timestamp": "2023-04-16 09:02:42.068288+00:00", "source": "192.168.1.6"}'
+b'{"rsp_tm": 42000, "status": 200, "url": "https://google.com", "check": true,
+"timestamp": "2023-04-16 09:02:42.068288+00:00", "source": "192.168.1.6"}'
 ```

 2. it retrieves the JSON from Kafka and inserts a row in a PostgreSQL table

 ```
-INSERT INTO default_table (time_stamp, source, target, elasped_us, status, valid) VALUES (%s, %s, %s, %s, %s, %s)
+INSERT INTO default_table (time_stamp, source, target, elasped_us, status, valid)
+VALUES (%s, %s, %s, %s, %s, %s)
 ('2023-04-16 09:02:42.068288+00:00', '192.168.1.6', 'https://google.com', 42000, 200, True)
 ```